julian-eckhardt/nuxt-express-port-confusion/README.md

 Nuxt reports successful startup of server, but cannot bind to the port.
 The user accesses the port and gets served the content provided by our second express server instead.
-This behaviour is very unfortunate as the bare `Cannot GET /` error message provided by our express app if it does not contain an endpoint for `GET /`
+This behaviour is very unfortunate as the bare `Cannot GET /` error message provided by our express app if it does not contain an endpoint for `GET /` is easily misunderstood as a nuxt error.